b-lukaszuk/BS_wJ_eng/contents/leap_year.md

 ```

 When `divisibleBy4` is `false` the and operator (`&&`) skips the evaluation of
-its second argument (short circuiting) and returns false.
+its second argument (short circuiting) and returns `false`.
 Otherwise,
 (`divisibleBy4` is `true`) `!gregorianException` is evaluated and it becomes the
 result of the function.
 For explanation of `!gregorianException` see the
 explanation a few paragraphs above.